 Putting Two & Two together, institutes and business basically need to go the Microlearning way with their courses.

-Meanwhile, you can stay updated with the latest happenings in the Moodle world, and also interact with like-minded Moodlers, by joining our Facebook community Moodle Tips & Tricks.
+Stay updated with the latest happenings in the Moodle world, and also interact with like-minded Moodlers, by joining our Facebook community Moodle Tips & Tricks.